arminms/g3p/docs/04_troubleshooting.md

 ## Getting `Gnuplot` version information

 Depending on the version of <wiki:Gnuplot>, the same sequence of commands may generate different plots.
-You can use `g3p::gnuplot`'s family of member `version()` functions to switch to the right sequence of commands accordingly (for example, see [version-based switching of terminals](#version-based-switching)):
+You can use `g3p::gnuplot`'s family of `version()` functions to switch to the right sequence of commands accordingly (for example, see [version-based switching of terminals](#version-based-switching)):

 ```{code-cell} cpp
 :tags: [hide-output]